 I have a 1974 Jeep tucked back in my sheet metal barn – just in case.
 I also have extra points, condenser, coil, and voltage relay. stored in a sealed metal container.
 I worry less about the starting motor as I live on a mountain and of course that vintage has a standard transmission.
 The fine wire secondary wirings in the distributor coil are certainly vulnerable as is the capacitor or so called condenser.
 Anything that can arc might and if the condenser goes then there may be welded ignition points.
 Starting motors are robust and worst case, I would think that the solenoid might freeze (for the same reason the coil would fail).
 Any electrical motor with brushes might well have problems and for that reason you should stock extra brushes for drill motors, starters, etc. Of course if you vehicle has an alternator, it is silicon diode rectified and there’s another semiconductor junction to fail.
 My old Jeep has an generator – and voltage relay to regulate battery charging.
 The fine wire windings in the relay are also vulnerable.

 Interested readers might want to review an article I wrote for MS regarding vulnerabilities of diesel JD tractors and Kubota UTX diesel motors.
-Those thing are EMP bomb proof and only a handful of relays would be required to get on back up and running – but then again you need that replacement handful of relays in a protected environment.
+Those things are EMP proof, and only a handful of relays would be required to get on back up and running – but then again you need that replacement handful of relays in a protected environment.

 Great post.
 It should generate a lot of thought and hopefully comment.

 By the way, my Jeep is nicknamed TEOTEAWKI.
 People ask how I came by that old Indian name.